Using Git with CodePlex

 where CloneUrl is the Clone URL you noted in Step 1, and NameOfFolder is the name of the folder where you want the source code to be stored.
 For example:

-Since you haven’t yet published your project, you’ll have to enter your CodePlex password.
+Since you haven’t yet published your project, you’ll have to enter your CodePlex username and password.
 Because your repository is empty, you’ll get a warning message, but that’s fine.

 Step 4: Push to CodePlex